evyatarluv/bci4als/README.md

 the user's intent.
 We aim to detect and classify patterns of activity in the ongoing brain signals that are associated with specific tasks or events.

-A common mental strategy is called motor imagery .
+A common mental strategy is called motor imagery.
 In our implementation, we aim to tell if the users are thinking of moving your left hand, right hand, or not moving (idle).

 <img src="images/arrows.png" alt="Label Space = {Left, Right, Idle}">

 ### Built With